Regulations and Procedures for All Graduate Students

 If a graduate student cannot fulfill the duties of the appointment due to a medical emergency or the adoption or birth of a child, the student may be temporarily released from their academic responsibilities.
 In the event more than one parent is a Rice graduate student, each parent is eligible for short-term parental release.

 Enrollment and stipend support may be continued for up to six weeks or until the existing appointment expires (whichever occurs first).
 A student may apply for short-term parental release at any time during the semester.
-Complete guidelines for obtaining a parental release are available at https://graduate.rice.edu/leaves.
+Complete guidelines for obtaining a parental release are available on the Away, Leaves, and Withdrawals tab of the Office of Graduate and Postdoctoral Studies website.
 Students taking a short-term parental release should make arrangements with their advisor and instructors to complete their coursework in a timely way, though extensions to the normal deadlines for INC grades may be requested upon the student's return.
 Requests to extend the INC deadlines must be made to the Office of Graduate and Postdoctoral Studies (GPS).
 Students taking a short-term parental release must be relieved of research expectations while on leave, however it is the responsibility of the student to work with their advisor to make arrangements for their absence.

 Students returning from a short-term parental release are not required to demonstrate that they are able to return to their educational activities.